Auditing actions when using personal AI assistants

 Understanding the importance of auditing

-What to capture at minimum
+What I would capture at minimum:

-- Identity of the account used, timestamp and client IP.
+- Account identity, timestamp and client IP.

-- The prompt text or a hashed reference to it.
+- The prompt text, or a hashed reference to it.

 - The file or resource identifier and permission scope.